yanxue06/ML-Age/README.md

 # ML-Age

 ## Overview
 This project explores the lifespan extension potential of chemical compounds using machine learning.
-Under the mentorship of [Dr. Michał Koziarski](https://koziarskilab.com/), we are developing predictive models to assess compounds' effects on longevity.
+Under the mentorship of [Dr. Michał Koziarski](https://koziarskilab.com/), we are developing predictive models to assess compounds' effects on longevity and cluster compounds with most positive health benifits.

 ## Approach
 1. Extract compound names from the dataset and retrieve SMILES notations via PubChem.